nais/doc/docs/naisjob/reference.md

     ```

 ## schedule
 The [Cron](https://en.wikipedia.org/wiki/Cron) schedule for running the Naisjob.
 If not specified, the Naisjob will be run as a one-shot Job.
-Note: Timezone for Naisjobs defaults to UTC.
+The timezone for Naisjobs defaults to UTC.

 Type: `string`<br />
 Required: `false`<br />